Maude Goodman: Biography

 Maude Goodman was born in Manchester, England, to Jewish parents, in 1853.
 She was called Matilda at birth.
 Due to the death of her birth mother, she was later raised and encouraged in her pursuit of art education by her step-mother who was also Jewish.

 Goodman studied art in London at the School of Art in South Kensington, now the Royal College of Art.
-She was a pupil of Edward Poynter and also for a time studied under the tutelage of a Spanish painter who was visiting London, and had been himself a pupil of Fortuny.
-The artistic style of Poynter can be seen in Goodman's art, as well as influences and artistic devices from contemporaneous Pre-Raphaelite artists among whom she associated.
+She was a pupil of Edward Poynter and also for a time studied under the tutelage of a Spanish painter who was visiting London, and had himself been a pupil of Fortuny.
+The artistic style of Poynter can be seen in Goodman's art, as well as influences and artistic devices from contemporaneous Pre-Raphaelite artists among whom she is associated.

 Having won a 'Queen's prize' scholastic art award in 1873 and then finishing her schooling, Goodman began to flourish as an artist in 1874.
 She exhibited her first oil on canvas work at the Royal Academy Summer Exhibition in London.
 This would be the first of 54 works Goodman exhibited there regularly until 1901.
-Goodman also exhibited over the course of her career at other exhibitions and galleries including as the Grosvenor Gallery, the Royal Institute of Painters in Water Colours, the Royal Society of Artists in Birmingham, and the Walker Art Gallery in Liverpool.
+Goodman also exhibited over the course of her career at other exhibitions and galleries including the Grosvenor Gallery, the Royal Institute of Painters in Water Colours, the Royal Society of Artists in Birmingham, and the Walker Art Gallery in Liverpool.
 The index in each edition of "The Year's Art" for the span of those years contains more information about each exhibition.

 In 1876 William Michael Rossetti, the brother of Pre-Raphaelite painter Dante Gabriel Rossetti, commented that there was something "above the common in the colour and tone" in Maude's work.
 Since she signed her paintings "M. Goodman" this may have at one time, early in her career, lent itself to a misunderstanding resulting in her being referred to in the Athenaeum as Mr. M. Goodman.
 Her art received a favourable review in that context.
 Afterward however, no doubt becoming aware of the mistake, the Athenaeum did not make much further mention of Miss M. Goodman or her art, in its pages.

 Goodman married Arthur Scanes in 1882 but continued to go by her maiden name as a painter.

 In April 1892 Walker Hodgson drew Goodman's portrait.
 It was exhibited in the Christopher Wood Gallery A Fraternity of Artists Exhibition in 1984.

 Goodman exhibited her work at the Palace of Fine Arts at the 1893 World's Columbian Exposition in Chicago, Illinois.